oznogon/gattaibushido-public/rules/05_coach.md

 * I've got to destroy the secret documents!

-### Deal Stashes & Prepare the Deck
+### Deal Caches & Prepare the Deck

-The Deck and Stashes in the First Contact scene are prepared differently than the regular game.
+The Deck and Caches in the First Contact scene are prepared differently than the regular game.
 First, set the Jokers aside - they are not used during this intro scene.
-Shuffle the Deck, and deal each player three cards to set their initial personal Stashes.
+Shuffle the Deck, and deal each player three cards to set their initial personal Caches.
 The Deck is now ready for play.

 ### Set the Stage